francislxw/cv/docs/MoreWorkKubernetes.md

 5.)
 Utilize Prometheus, Grafana and Alertmaner to set up monitor system.

 6.)
-Notify committer with job results by email and DingDing channel.
+Notify alerts to DEV team by email or DingDing channel.

+7.)
+Rancher to manage k8s clusters

 ### XII.
 Migrate SpringCloud based e-Shopping Platform to K8s